Keto Tuna Cakes

 • Leila

-Leila 3 months ago
+Leila a year ago

 Amazing!
 I added some shredded mozzarella and replaced the coconut oil with olive oil with truffles!😍